Mortgages for the self-employed

 Declared income as self-employed

 It would serve you best if your declared earnings are high.
-While you will have to pay more tax, a mortgage lender is likely to accept your mortgage application if your declared income is higher rather than as small as possible.
+While you will have to pay more tax, a mortgage lender will likely accept your mortgage application if your declared income is higher rather than as small as possible.
 Further, the higher your declared earnings are, the more you will be able to borrow.

 Which documents do you need if you need a self-employed mortgage?

 - Net profit – If you are a sole trader or in a partnership agreement, you may be asked to show net profit or share of net profit.
-If you are the director of a limited company, then you will be asked to provide details of your salary and dividends.
+If you are the director of a limited company, you will be asked to provide details of your salary and dividends.

 - Contracts – If you are a contractor, you will need the paperwork to show fixed earnings.